Scalingo/documentation/src/_posts/databases/redis/2000-01-01-data-import.md

 ---
-title: Importing data from an external Redis database
+title: Importing Data From an External Redis Database
-nav: Importing data
+nav: Importing Data
-modified_at: 2018-02-23 00:00:00
+modified_at: 2023-02-17 00:00:00
 tags: databases redis dump restore migration
-index: 2
+index: 3
 ---

 This tutorial aims at transferring all the data from a remote Redis database